-Water can exist in three states solid, liquid, and gas.
-When we want to get ice from water, we put the water in the freezer, cool the temperature down, and get ice.
-So how do we get water from gas?
+Water can exist in three states: solid, liquid, and gas.
+When we want to get ice from water, we put the water in the freezer, cool the temperature, and get ice.
+So, how do we get water from gas?
 Well, We use the same process.
 We must take the water vapor, cool the temperature, and bring water.
 This is how clouds are created, which eventually leads to rain.

 The Sun’s heat evaporates water from rivers, lakes, oceans, or even plants placed on the ground.
 It creates water vapor or water in gas rising in the air.
 As the water vapors rise in the air, the surrounding temperature cools, turning the vapor into water droplets.

-The air is filled with dust, and these water droplets collide with the dust forming the clouds in our sky.
-When this process happens repeatedly, our cloud gets bigger, and water droplets collide, making them heavier and heavier.
-Once the water droplets in the clouds are heavy enough, gravity takes over, and the water droplets fall onto the Earth.
+The air is filled with dust, and these water droplets collide with the dust, forming the clouds in our sky.
+When this happens repeatedly, our clouds get bigger, and water droplets collide, making them heavier and heavier.
+Gravity takes over once the water droplets in the clouds are heavy enough, and the water droplets fall onto the Earth.
 In other words, it rains!

 How Is Rain Formed?

 In the summer, it’s hot, and water vapor remains as a gas, leading to fewer water droplets in the clouds that are heavy enough to fall as rain.
 Did you know?
-When you combine all the colors in the world, you get the color white.
-That’s what light coming from the sun is: a combination of all the existing colors.
+When you combine all the colors in the world, you get white.
+That’s what light comes from the sun: a combination of all the existing colors.
 That’s the reason the clouds are white.
 They reflect the light coming from the sun.
 Before learning about rain formation, we need to understand the water cycle.

 Water cycle explanation